solidity-labs-io/forge-proposal-simulator/docs/guides/oz-governor-proposal.md

     Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

 -   `build()`: Add actions to the proposal contract.
-[See the build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, an ERC20 token is whitelisted on the Vault contract.
-Then the Governor oz's timelock approves the token to be spent by the vault, and calls deposit on the vault.
+Then the OZ Governor's timelock approves the token to be spent by the vault, and calls deposit on the vault.
 The actions should be written in solidity code and in the order they should be executed in the proposal.
 Any calls (except to the Addresses and Foundry Vm contract) will be recorded and stored as actions to execute in the run function.
-The `caller` address that will call actions is passed into `buildModifier`; it is the Governor oz's timelock for this example.
+The `caller` address that will call actions is passed into `buildModifier`; it is the OZ Governor's timelock for this example.
 The `buildModifier` is a necessary modifier for the `build` function and will not work without it.
+For further reading, see the [build function](../overview/architecture/proposal-functions.md#build-function).

     ```solidity
     function build()